endiangroup/endian.io/content/theory/adject-clarity.md

 Implementing a specification system that has all five C-Word qualities is possible using modern software tooling.
 In our experience, it’s more difficult for some products than others, but it’s usually possible.
 Creating a specification system that allows for all possible applications, or a least a highly significant number of them, is more problematic.

 Such a system may be overkill for individual products, but as a general unified concept would be extremely valuable.
 We imagine a world where all specifications, or at least all specifications in a given domain, conform to a single system that is able to conveniently and fully allow for all possible applications while being human intuitive, cost effective and engaging &mdash; and of course being perfectly C-Adjective.
-We are actively researching this problem.
+We are actively researching how to make this happen.